leiyangleon/Geogrid/README.md

 # Geogrid

-**Python module for precise mapping between (pixel index, pixel displacement) in imaging coordinates and (geolocation, motion velocity) in geographic coordinates**
+**A Python module for precise mapping between (pixel index, pixel displacement) in imaging coordinates and (geolocation, motion velocity) in geographic coordinates**

-**The current version can be installed with the ISCE (The InSAR Scientific Computing Environment; https://github.com/isce-framework/isce2) software (that supports both radar and optical images) or as a standalone Python module (only supports optical images)**
+**Geogrid can be installed as a standalone Python module (does not support radar coordinates) or with the The InSAR Scientific Computing Environment (ISCE: https://github.com/isce-framework/isce2) software that supports handling Cartesian and radar coordinates**

-**In combination with the Python module, autoRIFT (https://github.com/leiyangleon/autoRIFT), this module can be used to create feature tracking imagery (e.g. land ice motion velocity) over arbitrary geographic-coordinate grid (e.g. Digital Elevation Model)**
+**Geogrid can be used for dense feature tracking between two images over a grid defined in an arbitrary geographic-coordinate projection when used in combination with the sister autoRIFT Python module (https://github.com/leiyangleon/autoRIFT).
+Example applications include searching radar-coordinate imagery on a polar stereographic grid and searching Universal Transverse Mercator (UTM) imagery at specified geographic coordinates**

 Copyright (C) 2019 California Institute of Technology.
 Government Sponsorship Acknowledged.